abhivermanit/Data-Architecture---Cloud/AWS.md

 **VPC**
 - Virtual Private Cloud
 - It has different ranges of IP address some start from 192, some from 172, some from 10
-- so within a VPC we have something called a subnet, which is basically a range of IP addresses
+- so within a VPC we have something called a subnet, which is a range of IP addresses
 - within a subnet we can create an instance, so like VPC will be for a region and we create our private/public subnet which has only our instance
 - Then we have public/private routing table and vpc will also have a main route table
 - VPC can be created using AWS console and then subnets within it
 - echo "Apache Web Server launched in Public Subnet">index.html (this texts get stored in the file and displays the output also)
 - Route Table is the set of rules where the network traffic is directed.
-- resources in the VPC(EC2) and the internet, this connection is established using the internet Internet gateway
+- resources in the VPC(EC2) and the internet, this connection is established using the Internet gateway
 - Just like a city can have different neighborhoods with different rules (e.g., traffic flow, security), a VPC can have subnets with different access control rules
   (public or private).
 - Each neighborhood (subnet) can have its own road system (IP addressing), and the roads are controlled by traffic signs (network ACLs and route tables).